riteshverma92/customer-segmentation/README.md

 ## Project Overview
 This project focuses on a comprehensive analysis of credit card usage data to perform customer segmentation and classification.
 Using unsupervised learning techniques, specifically K-Means Clustering, customers are grouped into distinct segments based on their spending behaviors.

+**Machine Learning pipeline** is used to streamline data preprocessing, clustering, and classification, ensuring a clear and reproducible workflow.
 Subsequently, a Decision Tree Classifier is trained to predict the cluster a new customer would belong to, providing a powerful tool for targeted marketing and strategic financial planning.

 ---